Edinburgh Airport: Bus

-McGill's Scotland East provides public transportation to the airport and West Lothian with one service.

-Stagecoach East Scotland provides public transportation to the airport and Fife with one service.

-Xplore Dundee provides public transport to the airport from Dundee.

-Citylink provides public transportation to the airport from Glasgow and Stirling.

 Road

 The airport lies on the A8 road, and can be reached by the M8 motorway and the M9 motorway.
-The airport is also within access from the M90 motorway via the Queensferry Crossing.
+The airport can also be reached from the M90 motorway via the Queensferry Crossing.

 Train

 The airport has no dedicated railway station.
 However, it is served by the nearby Edinburgh Gateway station, which serves as an interchange with Edinburgh Trams services to the airport.
 The tram line also connects the airport to the nearby Edinburgh Park railway station.

-A more expensive Edinburgh Airport Rail Link project to provide a direct heavy rail link was cancelled in 2007 due to increasing costs.
+A more extensive Edinburgh Airport Rail Link project to provide a direct heavy rail link was cancelled in 2007 due to increasing costs.

 Tram

 The airport is served by Edinburgh Trams, a light rail link.

-The system runs from the airport and travels across the western suburbs of Edinburgh, terminating in the city centre.
+The line from the airport travels eastwards through the western suburbs and the city centre of Edinburgh before heading north to Leith, eventually terminating at Newhaven.